kailash-manasarovar/statement/docs/timeline/2026/july.md

 ### Suggestion from the CoP

 - Roll out my statement.
-- From here, mass testing of women, children, and babies in the entire Valencian region for poisons and sedating chemicals.
+- From here, mass testing by non-Spanish/non-porn-gang friendly agency of women, children, and babies in the entire Valencian region for poisons and sedating chemicals.
 - Further investigation on all positives.
 <!-- back to thumb twiddling no doubt -->